Intuition Meaning: Psychologists, Scientists, and Artists On The Meaning Of Intuition

 From looking at what dictionaries, writers, poets, philosophers, scientists, and psychologists say about the meaning of intuition, we can see that intuition means a quick way of knowing that doesn’t come from logical reasoning or the conscious mind and that this knowing comes from an accumulation of all the knowledge that we hold.
 Intuition is an important way that we arrive at conclusions and make decisions, and we often think of intuition as being an animal-like instinct coming from our spirit.
 We’re using our intuition already, and we can learn to use our intuition even better by practicing and allowing our conscious mind to acknowledge this way of knowing.
 Understanding the meaning of intuition is a great first step in acknowledging that we use this way of knowing constantly in our daily lives.
 When we acknowledge the existence of intuition and its role in our lives, we can then learn to develop our conscious mind’s ability to hear our intuition so that they can work together to optimize our decision-making processes and the way we interact with ourselves and the world around us.

-If you’re interested in learning to develop your intuition, you can find intuition development exercises here.
+If you’re interested in developing your intuition, you can find intuition development exercises here.

 Share on Pinterest Share on Facebook Share on Twitter Share on Reddit